fybx/fybx/README.md

 ## <img src="https://raw.githubusercontent.com/fybx/fybx/main/welcome.gif" width="20px" height="20px"/> welcome to my *unique* GitHub profile!

+> [!important]
+> I am transitioning to my self-hosted, free and open-source Gitea instance at https://git.fybx.dev/
+> This GitHub account will serve as a mirror.

-- 🎓 studying for a Bachelor's in Computer Engineering at [Uludag University][uni].
+- Bachelor's in Computer Engineering at [Uludag University][uni].
+Expected graduation June 2025.
-- 🪓 the founder of [arbeit studio][as], a start-up developing turnkey IT solutions and websites.
+- founder of [arbeit studio][as], a start-up developing turnkey IT solutions and websites.
-- ⚙️ the founder of Uludag Teknoloji ve Felsefe Topluluğu (lit.
+- founder of Teknoloji ve Felsefe Topluluğu (lit.
 Technology and Philosophy Community), at my university.

 Programming languages are nothing but tools, therefore I have varying degrees of expertise in different languages.
 Here's a few of the ones I've used: